How To Stop Wage Garnishment in California

 Is There a Way Around Wage Garnishment?

-Yes, there are several ways to circumvent wage garnishment in California.
+Yes, there are several ways to stop a wage garnishment in California.
 These include negotiating with creditors, challenging the garnishment in court, or filing for bankruptcy, which imposes an automatic stay on all collection activities, including garnishments.

 Can You Stop a Garnishment Once it Starts?